CoreMedia/coremedia-studio-hub/documentation/README.md

 ## Versioning

-The release versions of the Studio Hub is matching the version of CoreMedia workspace releases.
+The release versions of the Content Hub is matching the version of CoreMedia workspace releases.
-E.g. when the CoreMedia workspace has the version __1804.1__, the matching Studio Hub release will have version __1804.1-X__ where 'X' indicates the release version of the Studio Hub.
+E.g. when the CoreMedia workspace has the version __1804.1__, the matching Content Hub release will have version __1804.1-X__ where 'X' indicates the release version of the Content Hub.

 ## Features